Phenol

-Phenol (systematically named Benzenol, also called carbolic acid or phenolic acid) is an aromatic organic compound with the molecular formula C6H5OH.
-It is a white crystalline solid that is volatile.
+Phenol (also known as carbolic acid, phenolic acid, or benzenol) is an aromatic organic compound with the molecular formula C6H5OH.
+It is a white crystalline solid that is volatile and can catch fire.

 The molecule consists of a phenyl group (\sC6H5) bonded to a hydroxy group (\sOH).
 Mildly acidic, it requires careful handling because it can cause chemical burns.
+It is acutely toxic and is considered a health hazard.

-Phenol was first extracted from coal tar, but today is produced on a large scale (about 7 billion kg/year) from petroleum-derived feedstocks.
-It is an important industrial commodity as a precursor to many materials and useful compounds.
+Phenol was first extracted from coal tar, but today is produced on a large scale (about 7 million tonnes a year) from petroleum-derived feedstocks.
+It is an important industrial commodity as a precursor to many materials and useful compounds, and is a liquid when manufactured.
 It is primarily used to synthesize plastics and related materials.
-Phenol and its chemical derivatives are essential for production of polycarbonates, epoxies, Bakelite, nylon, detergents, herbicides such as phenoxy herbicides, and numerous pharmaceutical drugs.
+Phenol and its chemical derivatives are essential for production of polycarbonates, epoxies, explosives such as picric acid, Bakelite, nylon, detergents, herbicides such as phenoxy herbicides, and numerous pharmaceutical drugs.

 Properties

-Phenol is an organic compound appreciably soluble in water, with about 84.2 g dissolving in 1000 mL (0.895 M).
+Phenol is an organic compound appreciably soluble in water, with about 84.2 g dissolving in 1000 ml (0.895 M).
 Homogeneous mixtures of phenol and water at phenol to water mass ratios of ~2.6 and higher are possible.
 The sodium salt of phenol, sodium phenoxide, is far more water-soluble.
+It is a combustible solid (NFPA rating = 2).
+When heated, phenol produces flammable vapors that are explosive at concentrations of 3 to 10% in air.
+Carbon dioxide or dry chemical extinguishers should be used to fight phenol fires.

 Acidity

-Phenol is a weak acid.
-In aqueous solution in the pH range ca. 8 - 12 it is in equilibrium with the phenolate anion C6H5O- (also called phenoxide or carbolate):
+Phenol is a weak acid, with a pH range of 5 to 6.
+In aqueous solution in the pH range ca. 8–12 it is in equilibrium with the phenolate anion C6H5O- (also called phenoxide or carbolate):